 These are my notes for the Rosa route of the Final Fantasy IV Any% No64 speedrun.
-While I am very familiar with the game and the speedrun, I am nonetheless nowhere near being the world record holder in this category or any other, so there are almost certainly faster ways to do things.
-That said, I do periodically update this document as new techniques and strategies are discovered, so if you follow them, you're probably not doomed to be perilously slow.
+While I am very familiar with the game and the speedrun, some of my strategies do not match those used by the world record runs, so there may be faster ways to do things.
+That said, I do periodically update this document as new techniques and strategies are discovered.

 This particular guide is intended for high-level PB attempts.
-Beginners may wish to use the marathon guide instead, as it provides extra elixirs, but otherwise, the differences are minimal.
-Runners using this guide may have trouble competing for the world record time, but times of 3:07 or better are definitely possible.
+Beginners may wish to use the marathon guide instead, as it provides extra elixirs, but otherwise, the differences are minimal (and the marathon guide is less frequently updated, so it may be missing some helpful commentary).
+Runners using this guide may have trouble competing for the world record time, but times of 3:05 or better are definitely possible.
 I use this guide for my own PB attempts.

 For the curious, the following is a short list of differences between this guide and what are generally considered world-record strats:

 There may be additional differences, but these are the ones I can think of at this time.

 While these are largely my personal notes used when I actually run the game, a number of people have been using them to learn the run, so I will briefly go over some of the more general concepts that apply to the run.

 As I write this, there are several potential routes you may choose to run this category.
 These routes mostly only differ in the final third of the game, so the first two-thirds are roughly the same in any case.
 Here is a brief summary: